SamahAliIriqat/Prediction-of-Product-Sales/README.md

 4-	Compare between those methods and determine the method that has the best prediction.

 ## Results
-Th

-I recomend Logistic Regressio for production, because it appears to be the most suitable for production.

-1. Recall Score: While the KNN model and the Logistic Regression model achieved similar results for recall, precision and f1-score, in the classification report of the best model, the Logistic Regression shows better performance in the recall score.
-In this case, a high recall is crucial because we want to minimize false negatives (predicting no stroke when one actually occurs).
-A higher recall means we are better at identifying actual stroke cases, which is more important than minimizing false positives.
-2. Model Interpretability: Logistic Regression models are generally more interpretable than KNN models.
-This means that we can understand the factors contributing to the model's predictions, making it easier to identify important variables and potential biases.
-Interpretability is often critical in healthcare settings for building trust and ensuring ethical decision making.
-3. Computational Efficiency: Logistic regression is generally faster to train and predict than KNN, especially with larger datasets.
-While the dataset in this code is relatively small, this becomes a larger factor in cases where the dataset is larger.
-4. Robustness to Outliers: While not explicitly addressed, logistic regression may be more robust to outliers than KNN.
-KNN's predictions are highly influenced by nearby data points.
-Outliers can distort these predictions, making logistic regression a safer bet in cases where outliers are present.

 ### Here are examples of how to embed images from your sub-folder